CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

  1. In the Search bar of the Azure portal, type **Sentinel**, then select **Microsoft Sentinel**.

  1. Select the Microsoft Sentinel Workspace you created earlier.

- 1. Go to the content hub search for **Windows Security Events** and click on install.
-Then go to the data connector page and refresh you should find **Windows Security Events via AMA**

  1. From the Data Connectors Tab, search for the **Windows Security Events via AMA** connector and select it from the list.